-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments are in compliance with the WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.

 In addition to the QLP efforts to provide training materials and opportunities, the City is committed to implementing the Pollution Prevention/Good Housekeeping component of its SMPP.
-The City is responsible for the care and upkeep of the general facilities, municipal roads, its general facilities, and associated maintenance yards.
-The MS4's Pollution Prevention/Good Housekeeping program includes: the evaluation and improvement of municipal policies and procedures to reduce the discharge of pollutants from municipal activities and operations; and, a training program for municipal employees.
+The City_is responsible for the care and upkeep of the general facilities, municipal roads, its general facilities, and associated maintenance yards.
+The City's Pollution Prevention/Good Housekeeping program includes: the evaluation and improvement of municipal policies and procedures to reduce the discharge of pollutants from municipal activities and operations; and, a training program for municipal employees.